pyOpenSci/python-package-guide/tests/index.md

+(tests-intro)=
 # Tests and data for your Python package

 Tests are an important part of your Python package because they provide a set of checks that ensure that your package is functioning how you expect it to.

-In this section you will learn more about the importance of writing tests for your Python package and how you can setup infrastructure to run your tests both locally and on GitHub.
+In this section, you will learn more about the importance of writing tests for your Python package and how you can set up infrastructure to run your tests both locally and on GitHub.